IN THE WORKS

 a beautiful game of landscape, wildlife and ecological scoring.
 With a shared board for 1-4 players.

-Status: Designed, written, and fully playtested.
+Status: Designed, written, and playtested.
+Some revisions to the mechanics are being implemented which is shifting launch dates.
 Artwork in production, with prototype manufacture in progress.

 A standalone sequel exploring estuaries, cliffs, and wind-scoured dunes.
-Introduces new species: seal, peregrine falcon, grass snake, and a scoring system shaped by elevation.
+Introduces new species including seal, peregrine falcon, grass snake, and a scoring mechanic that is shaped by elevation.

 Meadowvale: Mountains and Lakes (2027)